Streaming

 Liane Hentscher/HBO

-Here’s everything else to know about the series that reviewers are already calling “the best video game adaptation ever.”
+Here’s everything to know about the series that’s been described as “the best video game adaptation ever.”
+Naturally, major spoilers ahead!

 The Last of Us Plot Summary

-Skip to 20 years later, when civilization has collapsed.
+The story jumps 20 years, when civilization has collapsed.
 The Infected have evolved into various forms of terrifying zombies, while the few remaining human survivors live in quarantine zones run by totalitarian military regimes.
-Joel is working as a smuggler alongside his partner Tess (Anna Torv) when they run into the rebel militia group the Fireflies, who oppose the quarantine zone authorities.
-The leader of the Fireflies, Marlene (Merle Dandridge) tells them she’ll give them a sizeable cache if they help to smuggle Ellie (Bella Ramsey) from Texas to Boston.
-Joel eventually learns why the Fireflies are so desperate to protect Ellie: she’s immune to the virus, and the Fireflies hope that she holds the answer to a cure.
+Joel is working as a smuggler alongside his partner, Tess (Anna Torv), when they run into the rebel militia group the Fireflies, who oppose the quarantine zone authorities.
+The leader of the Fireflies, Marlene (Merle Dandridge), tells them she’ll give them a sizeable cache if they help to smuggle Ellie (Bella Ramsey) from Texas to Boston.
+Joel eventually learns why the Fireflies are so desperate to protect Ellie: She’s immune to the virus, and the Fireflies hope she holds the answer to a cure.

 Liane Hentscher/HBO